funemy/SWORD/README.md

-# SWORD: A Fast Concurrency Bug Detection for The Whole Program
+# SWORD: A Scalable Whole Program Race Detector for Java
 **This project is no longer under maintainance, apologies for the terrible code quality.
 There are a lot of follow-ups going on, if you have any specific question regarding this project, [email me](mailto:liyzunique@gmail.com).**

 ## Introduction